Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

-Once the tilt Series are free of X-rays peaks, the effect of the radiation damage should be taken into account.
-This is not a mandatory step, but it is a good practice.
+The effect of the radiation damage should be taken into account.
+This is not a mandatory step, but it is also a good practice.
 During the image acquisition the sample is exposed to the radiation.
 Each tilt image has associated a different accumulated dose.
 The protocol `imod - dose filter` applies a low pass filter based on the accumulated dose per tilt image.
 The result will be a set of tilt series, but with a dose correction that makes the images look like a low pass filtered version of the original ones (with a soft graining).

 The protocol can be executed with the default parameters.